GCSE Intervention Strategies: Making The Most Of Your Extra Lessons

 As exam season gets closer, many Year 11s develop a better idea of their strengths and weaknesses, and can identify holes in their understanding.
 It might be appropriate at this time to set aside a small amount of time during each intervention session to work on a topic selected by the pupils – in a small group situation, this could be chosen on a weekly rotation.
 Encourage them to set small, manageable targets, such as completing some practice questions for the next session.

-Tutors at Third Space Learning encourage students to really own their learning every step of the way.
+Tutors at Third Space Learning encourage students to own their learning every step of the way.
 Each lesson finishes with a round up of what the student feels they have learnt that day: what was their biggest takeaway?
 What could they improve on?
 What have they excelled at?
 Tutors work together with their students to assess what their goals are and how they can achieve them.
 This could be to pass an upcoming exam, or simply to gain confidence in maths.

 4. Intervention for all

 Third Space believes all pupils should have the opportunity to access extra support, not just those signed up for the intervention.
-That’s why you can find so many free maths resources on this website as well as a GCSE maths resource library full of GCSE maths worksheets and maths lessons which can be used to help any pupil prepare for their GCSE exams.
+That’s why you’ll find many free maths resources on this website as well as a GCSE maths resource library full of GCSE maths worksheets and maths lessons which can be used to help any pupil prepare for their GCSE exams.
 Teachers can also find plenty of ideas for in class teaching and support on the Third Space Learning blog.

 See also: Fluent In Five For Secondary